-- NYS Licensure by October 1st (see previous section) - Completion of at least 12 full months of training - Completion of: - Clinical rotations - Attendance: Residents must not be absent for >3 days of 1-month learning experiences and >5 days for 2-3 month learning experiences. - Achievement of residency program goals and objectives: - By the final summative evaluation, the resident must: - Attain "achieved for residency (ACHR)" in 100% of the required patient care goals and objectives. - Attain "achieved for residency (ACHR)" in ≥ 85% of the remainder of the program goals and objectives. - Attain "needs improvement (NI)" in 0% of the residency program specific evaluated goals and objectives - Note: a rating of NI on an objective earlier in the residency program does not preclude successful completion of the program. - Definitions of ACH/SP/NI for Preceptors and Residents - ACH (Achieved) Resident consistently demonstrates independence and has refined judgment related to tasks in this area. - SP (Satisfactory progress) Resident is able to independently complete some tasks related to this area and is able to acknowledge limitations. - NI (Needs improvement) Resident is unable to ask appropriate questions to supplement limitations and/or has a general deficit in this area. - Attainment of ACHR (Achieved for residency) - The UB SPPS RAC defines ACHR as Resident consistently demonstrates the ability to independently perform and facilitate tasks relating to this objective such that no further evaluation of this objectives is required.
+- o Clinical rotations - Attendance: Residents must not be absent for >3 days of 1-month learning experiences and >5 days for 3 month learning experiences and cumulative time off must not exceed 20 days for the residency year. - Achievement of residency program goals and objectives: - By the final summative evaluation, the resident must: - Attain "achieved for residency (ACHR)" in 100% of the required patient care goals and objectives. - Attain "achieved for residency (ACHR)" in \geq 85% of the remainder of the program goals and objectives. - Attain "needs improvement (NI)" in 0% of the residency program specific evaluated goals and objectives - Note: a rating of NI on an objective earlier in the residency program does not preclude successful completion of the program. - Definitions of ACH/SP/NI for Preceptors and Residents - ACH (Achieved) Resident consistently demonstrates independence and has refined judgment related to tasks in this area. - SP (Satisfactory progress) Resident is able to independently complete some tasks related to this area and is able to acknowledge limitations. - NI (Needs improvement) Resident is unable to ask appropriate questions to supplement limitations and/or has a general deficit in this area. - Attainment of ACHR (Achieved for residency) - The UB SPPS PTAC defines ACHR as Resident consistently demonstrates the ability to independently perform and facilitate tasks relating to this objective such that no further evaluation of this objectives is required. - Each site RAC should determine whether ACHR for each program objective may be selected by an individual residency preceptor or discussed and agreed upon at a quarterly site RAC meeting. - Teaching activities - Completion of Advanced Academic Teaching Certificate (unless waived) - Prepare and instruct at least one (1) large group class/teaching activity - Participation in the patient care plan activities in PHM 715: Pharmaceutical Care IV - Participation in the PHM 505/506 (Patient Assessment I & II) sequence - Precept/co-precept students during their Introductory (IPPE) and/or Advanced (APPE) Pharmacy Practice Experiences

-- Each site RAC should determine whether ACHR for each program objective may be selected by an individual residency preceptor or discussed and agreed upon at a quarterly site RAC meeting. - Teaching activities - Completion of Advanced Academic Teaching Certificate (unless waived) - Prepare and instruct at least one (1) large group class/teaching activity - Participation in the patient care plan activities in PHM 715: Pharmaceutical Care IV - Participation in the PHM 505/506 (Patient Assessment I & II) sequence - Precept/co-precept students during their Introductory (IPPE) and/or Advanced (APPE) Pharmacy Practice Experiences - Prepare and deliver at least one (1) ACPE-accredited continuing education (CE) program - Preparation of a statement of teaching philosophy - Residency project - Complete a pharmacy (research) project relating to the resident's area of practice - Prepare a final manuscript in publishable form - o Protocol - Prepare or revise a protocol related to your area of practice (Please refer to PGY2 program-specific competency areas, goals, and objectives for additional details and guidance) - Professional presentations - Participate in resident journal club once per semester - Present residency project in abstract/poster format at a suitable national or regional/local meeting - Present residency project as a platform presentation at UB SPPS Residency Project Presentation Day or at another suitable regional/local meeting - Residents who fail to meet these expectations will be considered to have not graduated from the residency program and will not receive a residency certificate - The UB SPPS is responsible for administering the school's PGY1 and PGY2 residency programs, and provides each graduating resident with a certificate of completion (residency certificate).
-The RPD is expected to complete the "Certification of Completion of Residency Program Requirements" form (Appendix G) and return it to the UB SPPS RAC chair no later than June 15th.
+- Prepare and deliver at least one (1) ACPE-accredited continuing education (CE) program - Preparation of a statement of teaching philosophy - o Residency project - Complete a pharmacy (research) project relating to the resident's area of practice - Submit a final manuscript and cover letter for publication to a journal mutually agreed upon by manuscript co-authors - Protocol - Prepare or revise a protocol related to your area of practice (Please refer to PGY2 program-specific competency areas, goals, and objectives for additional details and guidance) - o Professional presentations - Participate in journal club as outlined above - Present residency project in abstract/poster format at a suitable national or regional/local meeting - Present residency project as a platform presentation at UB SPPS Postgraduate Training Forum or at another suitable regional/local meeting - Residents who fail to meet these expectations will be considered to have not graduated from the residency program and will not receive a residency certificate - o The UB SPPS is responsible for administering the school's PGY1 and PGY2 residency programs and provides each graduating resident with a certificate of completion (residency certificate) in accordance with ASHP residency accreditation standards.
+The RPD is expected to complete the "Certification of Completion of Residency Program Requirements" form (Appendix G) and return it to the UB SPPS PTAC chair no later than June 15th.
 Residency certificates will not be awarded until this document has been completed.